 How long does it take?

 The average turnaround time is 5 to 7 business days for books.
-The turnaround time for articles is often much less because items are typically provided electronically.
+The turnaround time for articles is often much sooner.
 The time it takes to acquire materials depends greatly on how long it takes for the lending library to provide the material and the time it takes to deliver the material.
 Please place all Interlibrary Loan requests well in advance of any assignment due dates and plan accordingly when requesting materials.

 How do I know when the material is ready?

 You will be notified by email or phone when the material is available.

 How much does it cost?

 Interlibrary Loan services are typically free.
 However, if there is a charge you will be notified before proceeding with the request.